h3rald/hastyscribe/README.md

 * It is a cross-platform, self-contained executable file.
 * It can generate standalon HTML files.
 * It comes with its own stylesheet, which is automatically embedded into every HTML document, along with all the needed web fonts.
-* It is built on top of [Discount](http://www.pell.portland.or.us/~orc/Code/discount/), which means that besides standard markdown you also get:
+* It is built on top of [Discount][discount], which means that besides standard markdown you also get:
   * strikethrough
   * automatic Table of Contents generation
   * [SmartyPants](http://daringfireball.net/projects/smartypants/) substitutions